So, you’ve stumbled upon this non-toxic bakeware guide to try to clean up your kitchen.

 Silicone Kitchen crafts its mats from food-grade silicone.

-They’re not only safe and reusable – but super versatile, too!
+They’re not only safe and reusable – but super versatile, too.
+No more worrying about aluminum foil or parchment paper!

 Each mat measures 16” x 11.75” and, the cool thing is, you can cut them to any size for your baking pans.